Police: West York HS student made online school threats as 'joke'

-At about 10:15 a.m.
-April 1, the West Manchester Township Police's school resource officer assigned the two schools learned of a social-media post threatening an act of violence, according to township police.
+About 10:15 a.m.
+April 1, the West Manchester Township Police's school resource officer assigned to the two schools learned of a social media post threatening an act of violence, according to township police.

 Students at both the high school and middle school were released for the day shortly after the threatening post was reported, according to police.

 Before the end of the school day, the school resource officer identified the 17-year-old as the person who made the threat, police said.

 "The suspect admitted his involvement and characterized the social media post as a joke," police wrote in a news release.

 Charges being filed: The teen will face three counts of making terroristic threats, which is a misdemeanor, in juvenile court, according to police.

 State law prohibits police from releasing the names of minors charged with crimes as juveniles, except in cases of certain serious felonies.